 Data science is a rapidly expanding discipline with a growing market in need of highly skilled, interdisciplinary professionals.
-As a student, you will be immersed in a collaborative, open-source, data-driven environment in which students are supported by expert faculty and researchers from the Bren School, NCEAS, and UCSB departments of Geography and Economics, among others.
+As a student, you will be immersed in a collaborative, open-source, data-driven environment in which students are supported by expert faculty and researchers from the Bren School, the National Center of Ecological Analysis & Synthesis (NCEAS), and other UCSB departments.
 Supplementing your background in environmental science, you will gain leading-edge data science skills; receive in-depth training in applications such as R, Python, and SQL; and learn how to apply data visualization to share compelling scientific narratives.
 In the MEDS program, you will learn robust and reproducible workflows, develop interfaces and documentation, and complete a capstone group project that provides real-world experience in applying data science to environmental issues.

 Bren students receive dedicated support and guidance from our highly celebrated Career Development team.
 Bren alumni, who actively participate in Bren’s online networking community, work in government agencies, corporations, nonprofit organizations, and environmental consulting firms in 30+ countries around the world, and many have started their own companies.